-This phase involves the use of three animals, which are distributed into three groups of one animal each.
-The animals are administered higher doses (1600, 2900 and 5000 mg/kg) of test substance and then observed for 24 hours for behavior as well as mortality [8].
+This phase involved the use of three animals, which were distributed into three groups of one animal each.
+The animals were administered higher doses (1600, 2900 and 5000 mg/kg) of test substance and then observed for 24 hours for behavior as well as mortality [8].